cypienta/docs/docs/source/getting_started/end_to_end_test_cef.rst

     All fields are required unless mentioned otherwise.
 If the value for the field is not present, keep empty string as value.

-3. Upload input json file to the s3 bucket in path: ``s3://{bucket-name}/mapping/input/cypienta_cef/``.
+3. Upload input json file to the s3 bucket in path: ``s3://{bucket-name}/input/cypienta_cef/``.
 The name of the input file does not matter to the end-to-end flow.
 Note that if you upload a file with the same name, it will be overwritten in S3 bucket.

-    1. Once you upload the input file.
+Once you upload the input file.
 You can use the Airflow to monitor the flow of your input.

+4. You can wait for the default pipeline schedule to trigger the pipeline to process your input file (every 5 hours).
+To manually trigger the pipeline, navigate to the Airflow UI using the link listed in the CloudFormation stack outputs.
+Login using the default credentials if not modified.
+Click on the Play button on the right side of the ``file_polling`` DAG listed under ``Dags`` tab.

+5. You can monitor the progress for the pipeline in the Airflow UI.

+6. Once the pipeline is complete, you can view campaigns in the UI.

-4. Final output will be put on the S3 bucket with prefix ``s3://{bucket-name}/output/``
+7. Final output will be put on the S3 bucket with prefix ``s3://{bucket-name}/output/``